 Set Mutual Goals and Realistic Expectations

 Talk openly about your goals before diving in.
 Do you need fast cash, or do you want to build something over time?
-Are you saving for a trip, crushing debt, or looking for a bigger income stream?
+Are you saving for a trip, crushing debt, or seeking financial freedom?
 Agree on:

 - How much time each of you can give every week